emileDesmaili/enso-famine-paper/README.md

 This repository contains the data and code used to generate the figures and results in the manuscript: **"El Niño amplified food security in Early Modern Europe"** (Esmaili et al., 2025, in review).

-## Overview

-This research investigates the relationship between El Niño-Southern Oscillation (ENSO) events and food security in Early Modern Europe, analyzing historical data to understand how climate variability affected agricultural outcomes and societal well-being.

 ## Repository Structure